Last updated: 2026-04-27

 - AEP cycle compression.
 Brokers see most of their annual production between October 15 and December 7.
 FMOs see most of their recruitment activity in the run-up to AEP (May to August) when agents are deciding which FMO to sign with for the upcoming season.
 The two sub-segments have different surge windows.

-- SEP qualification and enrollment.
-Year-round Special Enrollment Period intake and qualification, common drivers (move, loss of employer coverage, dual-eligibility) verified before transfer.
+- SEP qualification intake.
+Year-round Special Enrollment Period intake and eligibility verification, common drivers (move, loss of employer coverage, dual-eligibility) verified before warm transfer.

 - T-65 aging-in outreach.
 Outbound to consumers approaching 65 and Initial Enrollment Period, scrubbed against TCPA-compliant infrastructure.

-- Retention and loyalty calls.
-Outbound retention to existing book during AEP and OEP, MA-to-MA switching, complaint diffusion.
+- Retention outreach.
+Outbound retention to existing book during AEP and OEP, MA-to-MA switching qualifier, with warm-transfer to the broker's licensed retention specialist.

 - Missed-call follow-up.
 24-hour callback SLA on missed inbound during AEP peak.

-- Post-enrollment confirmation.
-Welcome calls, ID card explanation, plan effective date confirmation.
+- Post-enrollment confirmation calls.
+Welcome calls, ID card explanation, plan effective date confirmation, basic-info-only follow-up that does not require a licensed agent.

 FMO Functions (Agent-Facing)